-When I was little I lived with my Great-Grandmother, my “Gram”.
+When I was little, I lived with my Great-Grandmother, my “Gram.”
 She was born and raised in rural Tennessee.
-She lived in a one room house, a shack by many observations.
+She lived in a one-room house, a shack with many observations.
 There was no running water, a woodstove, and she shared a feather bed with her sister.

-So growing up with her I was gifted this amazing culture of gardening for your own food, sewing what you need, and making with your own hands the life you want.
+Growing up with her I was gifted this incredible culture of gardening for your own food, sewing what you need, and making with your own hands the life you want.

 She and I had many adventures.
 Together we were brave.

 In the kitchen, she was creative and rich with history.
 She had traditions that she tried to pass down to me, some I have tried to bring with me and others I wish I had paid more attention to.